bingo12man/EmoDetect/README.md

 # EmoDetect Web App

+##Overview:<br/>
-Overview:This is a Flask-based web application that detects emotions from an uploaded facial image and plays music based on the detected emotion using Spotify.
+This is a Flask-based web application that detects emotions from an uploaded facial image and plays music based on the detected emotion using Spotify.
 The app uses a deep learning model (SuccessModel1) for facial emotion classification and integrates Spotify to suggest and play songs accordingly.

 Features: